onja-org/w2_css_w5_best_bank/README.md

 Ask yourself:

 - Does it look like the mockup?
+Try to make it as close as possible to the design.

 - Are you proud enough to show your fake bank to your real friends?